roquie/docker-php-webapp/README.md

 ## Introduction

-A classic container who runs NGINX and PHP-FPM together.
+A classic container which runs NGINX and PHP-FPM together.

 Docker image includes PHP, NGINX, PHP-FPM and supervisord.